-“Now I think we should keep that in front of us as our ideal, and you will find that in course of time Hindus will cease to be Hindus and Muslims will cease to be Muslims, not in the religious sense because that is the personal faith of the individual, but in the political sense as citizens of the state.”
+“Now I think we should keep that in front of us as our ideal, and you will find that in the course of time, Hindus will cease to be Hindus and Muslims will cease to be Muslims, not in the religious sense because that is the personal faith of the individual, but in the political sense as citizens of the state.”

-It strives to mainstream the marginalized sections and disgruntled elements of society by ensuring good governance at different levels of interaction and taking affirmative action on a selective basis where needed
+It strives to mainstream marginalized sections and disgruntled elements of society by ensuring good governance at different levels of interaction and taking affirmative action on a selective basis where needed

 7. Peaceful Coexistence

 “Our foreign policy is one of friendliness and goodwill towards all the nations of the world.
 We do not cherish aggressive designs against any country or nation.
-We believe in the principle of honesty and fair play in national and international dealings and are prepared to make our utmost contribution to the promotion of peace and prosperity among the nations of the world.
+We believe in the principles of honesty and fair play in national and international dealings and are prepared to make our utmost contribution to the promotion of peace and prosperity among the nations of the world.
 Pakistan will never be found lacking in extending its material and moral support to the oppressed and suppressed peoples of the world, and in upholding the principles of the United Nations Charter.”

 8. Democratic Governance

-Pakistan owes its creation to a democratic struggle and as such liberal democracy as envisioned by its founding fathers is one of the most important pillars of Pakistan’s Ideology.
-It strengthens the democratic dividends by promoting true political culture (of tolerance and accommodation), strengthening its democratic structures (of parliaments, and election commissions,) and letting the various democratic processes (of holding elections at federal, provincial, and local levels) continue uninterruptedly
+Pakistan owes its creation to a democratic struggle, and as such, liberal democracy as envisioned by its founding fathers is one of the most important pillars of Pakistan’s Ideology.
+It strengthens the democratic dividends by promoting true political culture (of tolerance and accommodation), strengthening its democratic structures (of parliaments, and election commissions), and letting the various democratic processes (of holding elections at federal, provincial, and local levels) continue uninterruptedly

 Thank you very much for reading the article